Descolada/Acc-v2/README.md

 To get elements from the window element, you can use the Acc path from AccViewer: for example `oEl := oAcc[4,1,4]` would get the windows 4th sub-element, then the sub-elements 1st child, and then its 4th child.

-All the properties in AccViewer can be accessed from the element: `oEl.Name` will get that elements' name or throw an error if the name doesn't exist.
+All the properties displayed in AccViewer can be accessed from the element: `oEl.Name` will get that elements' name or throw an error if the name doesn't exist.
 Most properties are read-only, but the Value property can sometimes be changed with `oEl.Value := "newvalue"`

 Element methods can be used in the same way.
 To do the default action (usually clicking), use `oEl.DoDefaultAction()`, to highlight the element for 2 seconds use `oEl.Highlight(2000)`.
 Dump info about a specific element with `oEl.Dump()` and dump info about sub-elements as well with `oEl.DumpAll()` (to get paths and info about all elements in a window, use it on the window element: `MsgBox( Acc.ObjectFromWindow(WinTitle).DumpAll() )`